cmcm94/Minecraft-Console-Client/README.md

-# MineSaga-Console-Client
+MineSaga Console Client

-MineSaga  lient (Auto reconnect, join realm, check realm, sell all)
+This is an edited version of ORelio console client to fit better with Minesaga.

-This is an edited version to fit better with Minesaga. fixed reconnect issues and disabled autoreply.
+Feel free to ask me any questions.

 TO DOWNLOAD GO TO TOP RIGHT [CLONE OR DOWNLOAD] AND CLICK DOWNLOAD ZIP, EXTRACT TO A FOLDER.

-Currently setup for kingdom realm with autosell off
+Currently setup for autojoin kingdom realm with autosell off
 _______________________________________________________________________________________
 Setting up your account: